araobp/stm32-mcu/NUCLEO-F401RE/NFC/README.md

 ST25 supports bi-directional communication in a passive way, so it can be thought of as a reader/writer powerd by a smartphone via RF.

-## My interests
+## Why I am so interested in dynaminc NFC tag

+Dynamic NFC tag is exactly what I have been looking for since three years ago, to make things talk to smart phones.
 Think different -- IoT in a different way.

-**Actually, dynamic NFC tag is exactly what I have been looking for since three years ago, to make things talk to smart phones.**

 ## Service enabled by ST25